owaspsamm/website/content/en/blog/samm-benchmark-v1.1.md

 #### Data catalog is still a rarity despite increase in compliance regulations
 There is actually not much to add to this headline.
 We’ve seen teams that are very strict about having a data catalog in place despite the fact that they do not process any sensitive nor personal data.
 Many teams seem to be not very strict about keeping a data catalog.

+### Conclusions
+The SAMM Benchmarking Project offers invaluable insights into the current state of application security practices across organizations.
+In this blog, we have presented how the data highlights strengths in areas like operations and guidance.
+We have also discussed the critical gaps, such as the lack of meaningful metrics, the underutilization of security tools, and struggles with systematic verification and threat modeling.
+These findings emphasize the importance of sharing experiences, improving practices, and fostering a collaborative SAMM community.

+Your support can make a difference!
+The SAMM Benchmarking Project relies on contributions from its community to expand its dataset and provide even deeper insights.
+Please consider donating your SAMM assessment data to the project.
+Your participation will not only enhance the dataset’s richness but also help drive impactful improvements across the application security landscape.
+Together, we can make SAMM even more valuable for all.

+Visit the {{< external-link "https://owaspsamm.org/benchmark/" "OWASP SAMM Benchmarking Project">}} page to learn how you can contribute.
+Thank you for supporting this important initiative!